Olivier-Boudeville/us-web/doc/us-web-access-logging.rst

 Standard Log Generation & Analysis
 ----------------------------------

-The objective is to have US-Web generate access logs like the standard webservers do, so that standard tools able to produce log analyses can be used afterwards.
+The objective in this section is to have US-Web generate access logs like the standard webservers do, so that standard tools able to produce log analyses can be used afterwards.
 They may generate HTML pages, which can in turn be appropriately hosted directly by the US-Web framework itself.

-US-Web (rather than a ``crontab``) takes control of log writing, for full control onto the start, stop and rotate behaviours.
+US-Web (rather than a ``crontab``) takes control of log writing, for full control onto the start, stop and rotation behaviours.

 For write efficiency, It is done by an (Erlang) process specific to a given virtual host (see ``class_USWebLogger``), and a task ring is used for synchronicity and load balancing with regard to log report generation.